-2022 2021 Restated

-\$ '000 \$ '000
+2022 \$ '000 2021 \$ '000

 Cash assets

-Cash on hand and at bank 7,614 6,833
+Cash on hand and at bank 7,615 6,834

 Cash equivalent assets

-- Deposits at call 2 2
+Deposits at call 2 2

-Total cash and cash equivalents 7,616 6,835
+Total cash and cash equivalents 7,617 6,836

-For Statement of Cash Flow presentation purposes, cash and cash equivalents include: cash on hand; deposits held at call with financial institutions; other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value; and bank overdrafts.
+Accounting policy For Statement of Cash Flow presentation purposes, cash and cash equivalents include: cash on hand; deposits held at call with financial institutions; other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value; and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities on the Statement of Financial Position.